Transform Definition Language

 Names, String Literals, and Numerics can be collected into Arrays.
 Syntax for an array constructor is a simple list of values using comma, enclosed in square brackets.
 Optional keyword ARRAY may be used before the opening bracket.

 All values in the array must be of same type as the first one, otherwise Data Cooker will throw an error and halt script execution.
+Arrays may be empty.

 Ranges may be ascending or descending and include both boundaries.
 For example, RANGE[1,-1] is equivalent of ARRAY[1,0,-1].